microsoft/pxt-arcade/docs/gamejam/lessons/ocean.md

 ## Examples

 The theme for this game jam is **Ocean**.
 This could be games about swimming, or beaches, or marine life.
-Some real life examples of "ocean-themed" games might be Ecco the Dolphin, Sea of Thieves, or BioShock.
+Some real life examples of "ocean-themed" games might be Ecco the Dolphin, Sea of Thieves, or Subnautica.
 Students should feel free to interpret the theme creatively!
 Some other game concepts that fit the theme include:
 -  Exploring the sea to find shipwrecks
 -  Doing surfing stunts to impress a panel of judges
 -  A lighthouse guiding ships to shore